 The next stage does away with paper charts entirely by replacing them with CD-ROM discs which display the chart on a screen.
 Each chart can also be overlaid onto a radar display while a cursor can be moved around the screen to pick off and display the waypoints.

-A chart plotter displays an electronic chart on a screen allowing the chart to be scrolled and can be worked on as on paper.
+Another electronic navigation system is the chart plotter which displays an electronic chart on a screen allowing the chart to be scrolled and can be worked on as on paper.
 A chart plotter and GPS combination is connected to an electronic self-steering system which directs it to steer between waypoints on the electronic chart, using GPS information keeping the boat on course.

 Communication with other vessels, or with coastal radio stations, is universally carried by VHF radiotelephone.
 Open boats with no power supply can carry a hand portable set with all the marine channels and a 10 miles range.
 This is a valuable safety aid and coastal radio stations provide the means of linking into the normal telephone system.
 Mobile phones, which often give a range of 20 miles or more over water now offer this service.